Now is a great time to start thinking about next year’s personal goals.

 7. Goals are possibly the most personal thing on earth.
 And as such, they have to be about your core.
 So I look at my core skills, core know-hows, core interests, core passions.
 (I also do consider what “unfair advantage” I have in my industry and how to set goals in a way to leverage them)

 8. Use pen and paper.
 Write slowly, deliberately and with the best pen you have and the best hand-writing possible.
 (This really works, most likely because; the more time and effort you invest, the more valuable that document becomes.
 Treat it as your “Magna Carta”.)

-9. Use “goal heuristics” like S.M.A.R.T (specific, measurable, achievable, realistic, timely) or a method like OKRs (Objectives and Key Results).
+9. Also, use “goal heuristics” like S.M.A.R.T (specific, measurable, achievable, realistic, timely) or a method like OKRs (Objectives and Key Results).

-10. Hang your document up on the wall and be proud of it.
+10. Lastly, hang your document up on the wall and be proud of it.
 (If you can’t do that in your workplace, hang it up in your home-office, personal room or other personal working space.
 Just make sure it is visible everyday.)